ETSI EN 300 113 Land Mobile Device Testing

 Scope of Equipment for RF Testing Purposes

-Each equipment being tested shall fulfill the requirements of this document on all frequencies over which the equipment is intended to operate.
+Equipment being tested must fulfill the requirements of this standard on all frequencies over which the equipment is intended to operate.
 The manufacturer of this equipment will decide the frequency ranges, the range of operating conditions, and power requirements.
 These requirements are all applicable to establish appropriate test conditions.

 Additionally, technical documentation and operating manuals must be supplied.
 Guidance from the manufacturer is given on the presentation of the equipment.